-If you can’t find her there, she’ll be anywhere between happily exploring a local farmer’s market, or scuba diving somewhere deep in the ocean!
+If you can’t find her there, she’ll be anywhere between happily exploring a local farmer’s market, studying energy medicine, or scuba diving somewhere deep in the ocean!
 She loves to live a healthy, active life – and wear a different coinbelt every day of the year 🙂

 Why belly dancing?

 I was attracted to belly dance like a moth to a flame!
 Once I’d discovered how beautiful, creative and elegant belly dancing can be, I wanted to spend all my time learning and developing my skills.
 I so love the idea that belly dancing is a personal journey for every dancer – and as I took my first shimmying steps I immediately began to feel at home in myself and my body.

 For me, belly dancing helped me to overcome many of my fears, and to accept who I really am.
 From the very beginning, it felt instinctive and natural – and it felt so right to follow the path it created for me.
 (And I have to admit, I love the sparkly costumes too!)

 Did you ever think you’d become a full-time dancer?

 In a word, no!
 I danced from a very young age – when I was 3 I started ballet classes at the Vacani Ballet School, and from then on I explored many different dance forms.
 But I had a mainstream education (Lycee Charles de Gaulle & Royal Holloway University of London) and there were no performing arts GCSE or A-Level subjects at my school.